Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: UK Biobank Application

 In a second cluster size mapping approach, we compute the voxelwise posterior probability of the standardized effect exceeding 2.3.
 This allows us to create a map of not just large effect but reliably large effect voxels.
 Comparing the cluster map with the occurrence map provides a measure for the reliability of cluster occurrence at a particular location within the brain.
 Due to the large spatial extent of the effect of age across the brain and viewing the central axial slice of the 3D maps, almost all voxel locations have a cluster prevalence close to 1.
 For these locations we then report posterior mean and standard deviation of reliable cluster size at locations where the prevalence of a cluster exceeds 50\%.

 To summarize, Figure \ref{fig: ukbb_bless_firth} highlights how BLESS is able to reduce the identification of spurious associations for high-dimensional problems by shrinking the model's negligible coefficients to zero and leaving larger effects unaffected.
-In the UK Biobank, where we study how age is associated with occurrence of lesions for samples sizes of $N=$\ 2,000 and $N=$\ 40,000, age has a very large effect on lesion incidence.
-However, many studies require methods to identify much subtler risk factors for lesion incidence.
-The advantage of BLESS lies in its ability to identify these smaller effects alike with a higher level of specificity and sensitivity compared to Firth regression, a behavior that we have validated in our simulation studies.
+In the UK Biobank, where we study how age is associated with occurrence of lesions, age has a very large effect on lesion incidence.
+However, many studies require methods to identify much subtler risk factors for lesion incidence and BLESS is able to identify these smaller effects alike with a higher level of specificity and sensitivity compared to the mass-univariate approach.
+Our methods aid a more accurate spatial localization of effects where we show that the effect of age on lesion incidence predominantly covers periventricular and deep white matter regions.
+Hence, our model provides us with a tool to identify the brain regions impacted by lesion occurrence within a large population and to determine the impact on cognitive, sensory, or autonomic loss potentially induced by a higher lesion burden due to increased age.
+In Figure 6 in the supplementary materials we also highlight the change of lesion incidence across the brain in 1000 out-of-sample subjects under 50 years and over 75 years old.
+While the lesion location is still focused around the ventricles, the predicted lesion incidence increases greatly with age which validates previous research findings \citep{KINDALOVA2021118090}.

-In contrast to the mass-univariate approach, we are also able to provide uncertainty estimates of spatially-varying coefficient maps which help in the assessment of spatial associations at a population level.
-This has the potential to attach risk assessments for identified biomarkers for diseases in an underlying population.
-Moreover, the posterior variance acquired as a by-product of approximate posterior sampling enables the acquisition of cluster size based imaging statistics.
+Moreover, we are also able to provide uncertainty estimates of parameter maps which help in the assessment of spatial associations at a population level, attaching risk assessments for identified biomarkers for diseases, and enabling the acquisition of cluster size based imaging statistics.
 The UK Biobank application for analyzing the effect of age on lesion occurrence only identifies two big clusters, which validates our expectation based around the magnitude of the effect for age.
 More importantly, BB-BLESS has the unique advantage to provide us with prevalence statements of cluster size quantities.
-A spatial map that can aid decisions for follow-up studies, when resources are scarce and a researcher needs to know the reliability of large effect voxels and therefore reliable cluster occurrence across the brain.
+A spatial map that can aid decisions for follow-up studies, when resources are scarce and a researcher needs to know the reliability of large effect voxels and cluster occurrence across the brain.